Welcome to Plant People, A professional Garden Design and Consultancy Service, working in a sustainable and organic way, wherever possible.

 For those with side access to the garden:

-If you can leave any gate unlocked for when I am coming, I can just come in and get on with what needs doing in the garden.
+If you can leave any side gate unlocked for when I am coming.

 If you have any specific jobs or information you would like me to share, you can either email or text them too me.
 Leave a note for me, perhaps in a shed or weighted down on a table, so that it is easy to see or find.